Happy Scrum Master Booklist: When by Daniel Pink

 WHY YOU SHOULD DEFINITELY READ THIS BOOK!
 WHEN – The Scientific Secrets Perfect Timing – Daniel H. Pink

 I'm a firm believer of sharing knowledge not only because it makes me happy but also because I'm convinced that by sharing knowledge, we all benefit.
 Play it forward, people!
-Thanks to the XTREM Reading method (read my blog about it here) , I've finally managed to get a handle on my 'must-read' book-pile and I thought it would be fun to share does books with you that I rated a 5/5.
+Thanks to the Xtrem Reading method I told about in my previous blog, I've finally managed to get a handle on my 'must-read' book-pile and I thought it would be fun to share does books with you that I rated a 5/5.

 One of these books is: 'WHEN - The Scientific Secrets Perfect Timing' by Daniel H. Pink.

 Oh, and, that Xtrem Reading method?
 Have you tried it yet?
 It's amazing!
 I'm such a fan!

 But back to the book.